Disclaimer: I am not associated with SME in any way. I do not own SHINee. This is just for fun.

 Kibum huffs out a breath.
 “It’s supposed to be a happy memory, not one of vomit, and little sleep and the day I lost my temper and yelled at Eun Mi.”
 He sighs loudly and Minho is prepared to take it all back, say it was a mistake, when Kibum huffs again and says: “So where’s the ring then?
 Now that you’ve ruined it I might as well see it...”

 Kibum cuts Minho of with another “are you stupid?” look.
 Minho shuts his mouth, turns and walks out of the bathroom with Kibum close on his tail.

 Eun Mi is completely dressed for school now and impatiently waiting for them in the hallway, phone back in her hand.
-It seems Kibum’s temper turn had some effect because she’s never dressed this quickly before, not unless there were promises of ice cream at the park.
+It seems Kibum’s temper turn had some effect because she’s never dressed this quickly before, not unless there were promises of ice cream in the park.